 Bangladesh and India are not new to disasters or significant humanitarian crises.
 Considering the Covid-19 pandemic, The Daily Star published in the period of late January and February had less pinpoint news regarding the social welfare activities and its necessities for the people who are below the poverty line or depending on their daily wage.
 However, the commentary tried to alarm the government in the middle of March to increase the social safety-net activities and coverage for the hand to mouth workers who stayed at home due to this pandemic situation.
 On the contrary, Hindustan Times showed the opposite direction of editorial and commentary.
 The newspaper paid more focus on social welfare and humanitarian concerns in January, but it shifted its focus on other issues in March.

-Governance and Institutions
+Governance and institutions

 Good governance and reliable institutional mechanism are analogous to combat any crisis.
 Again, a comprehensive, multi-sectoral, and pro-active communication strategy is crucial for effective governance during pandemic situation via i) official communication during outbreak, response and control activities; ii) scientific communications among scientists and officials; iii) mass communications using media, inter-personal communication, announcement, advertisements, etc (MHFW, 2020).
 With this contrast, both newspapers had a pivotal role in monitoring the governance mechanism and its execution during this pandemic situation.
 At this point, both The Daily Star and Hindustan Times had a similar focus on governance and institutional operation.
-However, both the country have the capacity of sentinel-based, event-based, community-based, web-based, and cell phone-based surveillance.
+However, both countries had the capacity for sentinel-based, event-based, community-based, web-based, and cell phone-based surveillance.

-Economy
+The economy

 The COVID-19 is a crisis of an entirely different level of magnitude and one that will require a response of an unprecedented scale.
 The government alone cannot accomplish the fight against COVID-19.
 It will require an unprecedented level of coordination between the public and private at the local and international level (World Economic Forum, 2020).
 Bangladesh's and Indian leaders in the public and private sectors must come together to respond to the immediate threats to health systems and the long-term effects on the country's economy.
 Considering editorials and commentary, economy received 2nd highest priority in The Daily Star, whereas Hindustan Times got 3rd priority issues.
 The Daily Star in Bangladesh, editorials, commentary, and expert opinions' gave greater emphasis on the country's economy and probable outreach program to counter this pandemic situation from the beginning of February.
 They also mentioned and calculate the growth of GDP this year and next year too.
 Editorials and expert opinion has also recommended some probable solutions and pathways to tackle this situation.
 They also provided information on market analysis.
 On the other hand, Hindustan Times mentioned that Covid-19 is bound to impact the global economy severely.
 Businesses across the globe are temporarily halting production, and many may even face bankruptcy.
 Global supply chains are critically dependent on imported intermediary inputs from China and other countries currently under lockdown.
 This will create a recession in India.